ascheppach/job_resume_tool/README.md

 # 1. Keyword-Search:
-An exemplary insight into this project is provided by a module for competence screening or competence clustering of CVs, which is currently still in progress and is being developed as a proof of concept, but which immediately demonstrates the potential of vector embedding, especially with the help of large language models.

-This feature enables recruiters, HR employees or Managers to analyze applicants regarding some predefines skillclusters and skills which are relevant for open job vaccancies.
+An exemplary insight into this project is provided by a module for competence screening or competence clustering of CVs, which is currently still in progress but which immediately demonstrates the potential of NLP techniques for recruiters.
+Currently I am integrating this feature in an application which consists of a React frontend and a Flask backend (which communicate via API requests), and enables recruiters, HR employees or Managers to analyze applicants regarding some predefines skillclusters and skills which are relevant for open job vaccancies.
 The recruiter can define skillclusters for which he want to search for and gets visualizations that gives a fast understanding of the skills and strength of an applicant.
 The user has also the option to sort the applicants according to specific skillclusters.

-Currently this Feature was already created a React Flask application and interface , the  Recat is used as Frontend and Flask as the backend and forntend and backend communicate via API's with each other.
+To start the Flask backend navigate to app.py (with any Terminal or Python IDE) and run the script app.py.
+Afterwards the React frontend can be launched by navigating to my-app and then running ‘npm start’.
+A page should now open in your browser where you can navigate to “Search for Skill Sets” and define skill clusters as tags, and upload some resumes.

 ![Selected skillclusters](defined_skillclusters.JPG)

+Clicking the “Search applicant” button will create a chart showing how strongly the applicants' skills match the skill clusters (in percentages).

 ![Alt Text](output_skillcluster.JPG)

 The chart shows how strongly the applicants' skills (in percentages) match the skill clusters.
 As you can immediately see from the chart, the first applicant has a strong background in MLOps, while the second applicant has more experience with Data Engineering.
 This allows for quick screening of skill sets and their match with various projects and job openings.

 # 2. Information Retrieval
 For this feature I will utilize language embeddings to measure the cosine distance between a resume and a job description and therefore be able to rank the applicants.
 Unlike traditional keyword-based approaches that rely solely on matching keywords, language embeddings provide us with a more nuanced understanding of the text by capturing the contextual and semantic meaning.